weaviate/weaviate-python-client/CONTRIBUTING.md

 ### Setup

-We recommend to create a virtual environment to contribute to the client.
+We recommend that you use a virtual environment to contribute to the client.

 To create a virtual environment, activate it, and install dependencies, run the following shell code: